 4.)
 Theatre of Taormina, Sicily

-What makes this ancient theatre so unique is that lots of the work (like the bricks used and method) is very Roman, while the setup and how it looks is very Greek.
+What makes this ancient theatre so unique is that lots of the work (like the bricks used and method) are very Roman, while the setup and how it looks is very Greek.

 There are not that many places like this, making it one of the unique places in Italy to see.